Are we a match? Are we a match

 Spreadsheets can also raise security concerns.
 Keeping your client data in a spreadsheet might not be ideal.
 Once you upload it to OneDrive or use Google Sheets, you lose control over what can happen.

-Which is better: CRM in Google Sheets vs. CRM in Excel?
+Which one is better: CRM in Google Sheets vs. CRM in Excel?

 Both Google Sheets and Excel are spreadsheet tools.
 If you’re used to one, you’ll easily learn how to use the other.
 But they have a few differences that can be deal-breakers, depending on what you’re looking for in your free CRM.